bitwarden/docs/README.md

 # Bitwarden Docs Site

-The Bitwarden docs site project is written using Jekyll, which is hosted/deployed to a GitHub pages branch ([https://docs.bitwarden.com/](https://docs.bitwarden.com/)).
+The Bitwarden docs site project is written using Jekyll.

 # Build/Run